CodeGeneration2/ACEOB/README.md

 11. Output describing.txt.
 This is one of the parts of the split complete natural language description, that is, the output describing part.

 12. I/O sample testing and note description.txt.
 This is one part of the split complete natural language description, i.e., the I/O sample test and note description part.

+13. IO Case Test Dictionary.txt.
+This is the IO test pair dictionary used to calculate the IO test pass rate.

 All of the above files are in txt format.
 The better alternative solution code in the acc_soltuions folder and the inefficient code in the acc_tle_soltuions folder have similar naming rules: number,runtime,runspace.txt, for example, 0,77 ms,284 KB.txt.